Gianmarco Tamberi

-He won the 2021 Diamond League crown, becoming the first ever Italian to do so, and repeated this in 2022.
+He won the 2021 Diamond League crown, becoming the first ever Italian to do so, and repeated this in 2022 and 2024.

 Career

-Gianmarco is coached by his father, Marco Tamberi, who held the indoor Italian record in 1983 with a height of 2.28 m.
+Until 2022, Tamberi was coached by his father, Marco Tamberi, who held the indoor Italian record in 1983 with a height of 2.28 m.

 In 2015, Tamberi broke the Italian high jump record twice—first with a jump of 2.34 m in Cologne, and second with a 2.37 m in Eberstadt, where he was second behind Derek Drouin.
 He later finished 8th at the 2015 World Championships in Beijing with a clearance of 2.25 m.

 During winter 2016, Tamberi won every contest he participated at.
-He won in Banska Bystrica with 2.35 m, a new Italian indoor record, equalled by Marco Fassinotti in the same event.
-He won in Trinec after clearing 2.33 m.
+He won in Banská Bystrica with 2.35 m, a new Italian indoor record, equalled by Marco Fassinotti in the same event.
+He won in Třinec after clearing 2.33 m.
 At the 2016 High Jump Moravia Tour, he recorded a jump of 2.38 m, enough to beat Chris Baker of Great Britain and Kyriakos Ioannou of Cyprus, and which gave him the Italian indoor high jump record.
 He won a gold medal at the World Indoor Championships in Portland in March 2016 with a jump of 2.36 m.

 Tamberi was unable to compete at the 2016 Olympics due to an injury earlier in the season.

 At major competitions, he is known for sporting a full beard during qualification and shaving half of it for the final.

-On 1 August 2021, he along with Qatari athlete Mutaz Essa Barshim were declared tied winners of the men's high jump at the 2020 Summer Olympics after a tie between both of them as they cleared 2.37m.
-Both Tamberi and Barshim agreed to share the gold medal in a rare instance in Olympic history where the athletes of different nations agreed to share the same medal.
-Barshim in particular was quoted in his postmatch presentation asking, "Can we have two golds?"
+On 1 August 2021, he and Qatari athlete Mutaz Essa Barshim were declared tied winners of the men's high jump at the 2020 Summer Olympics after both had cleared 2.37m.
+Tamberi and Barshim shared the gold medal in a rare instance in Olympic history of athletes of different nations agreeing to share the same medal.
+After the failed jumps Barshim asked the referee "Can we have two golds?" and when hearing the answer was yes, embraced Tamberi saying "History, my friend".

+At the 2022 NBA Celebrity All-Star Game, Tamberi appeared on Dominique Wilkins's team, and made a putback dunk.
+He was the first high jump champion to appear in the Celebrity Game.

+Tamberi won the gold medal at the World Athletics Championships in Budapest, besting America's JuVaughn Harrison on a countback after both cleared the same 2.36 metre height.

+On 13 June 2024, Tamberi and Olympic fencer Arianna Errigo received the tricolor flag from the president of Italy, Sergio Mattarella, for the Paris 2024 Olympic Games.
+He received media attention after accidentally losing his wedding ring in the River Seine during the opening ceremony of the 2024 games.